miraytopal/Medical-Image-Classification-AWS-SageMaker/README.md

 *Install AWS CLI:*

-Download and install the AWS CLI from the official AWS CLI [website.](https://aws.amazon.com/cli/) After installing, open your terminal or command prompt and run aws --version to confirm that it's installed correctly.
+- Download and install the AWS CLI from the official AWS CLI [website.](https://aws.amazon.com/cli/)
+- After installing, open your terminal or command prompt and run aws --version to confirm that it's installed correctly.

 *Configure AWS CLI:*

-Run AWS configure in your terminal and provide your AWS access key, secret key, default region, and output format (json, yaml etc).
+- Run AWS configure in your terminal and provide your AWS access key, secret key, default region, and output format (json, yaml etc).
 You can find these in your AWS account.

 **2. Create a SageMaker Notebook Instance**

-Go to the AWS Management Console.
+- Go to the AWS Management Console.
-Navigate to Amazon SageMaker.
+- Navigate to Amazon SageMaker.
-Click "Create notebook instance."
+- Click "Create notebook instance."
-Configure your notebook instance with a name, an IAM role with appropriate permissions, and choose the instance type.
+- Configure your notebook instance with a name, an IAM role with appropriate permissions, and choose the instance type.
-For "Permissions and encryption," you can choose the default settings or customize as needed.
+- For "Permissions and encryption," you can choose the default settings or customize as needed.
-Review and create the notebook instance.
+- Create the notebook instance.

 **3. Access Your SageMaker Notebook**